-Finally Friday!
-Which means it is time for my weekly pick of comms news curated via @CisionUK.
+Friday has come so here is my weekly pick of comms news curated from @CisionUK.